Complete Guide To Starting A Dumpster Rental Business

 How Much Does it Cost to Start a Dumpster Rental Business?

-The cost to start a dumpster rental business varies depending on several factors including:
+The cost to start a dumpster rental business varies depending on several factors, including:

 The Size and Type of Dumpsters You Want to Offer

-Dumpsters have different features which affect the initial cost of acquiring them and their maintenance and storage costs.
-For example, roll-off dumpsters are typically larger and more expensive than hook-lift or front-load dumpsters.
+For example, roll off dumpsters are typically larger and more expensive than hook-lift or front-load dumpsters.
 However, they handle more types of waste and are easier to transport.
-On average, dumpsters cost around $3,800 and $5,000 to buy; however, prices can vary depending on size and type.

 The Number of Dumpsters You Want to Start With